 Advanced Learner Loan

-Advanced Learner Loans are for people aged 19 and over who want to complete a level 3 or 4 programme.
+Advanced Learner Loans are for people aged 19 and over who want to complete a programme at level 3-6 and are not eligible for the level 3 entitlement fee waiver.*

-For courses starting after 1 August 2016 a new student loan scheme will be introduced by the government to help students pay for their study programmes.
-This means that just like the tuition fee loans for University-level courses, if you are aged over 19 you can apply for a loan to pay for your College fees.
-This is an extension of the scheme currently available for people aged over 24.
+The Advanced Learner Loan scheme was introduced by the government to help students pay for their level 3-6 programmes.
+This means that just like the tuition fee loans for university level courses, if you are aged 19 or over you can apply for a loan to pay for your College fees.

 The Advanced Learner Loan is easy to apply for, doesn’t take your household income into account, and doesn’t involve a credit check.